 10. Animal Air Travel

-The Animal and Plant Health Inspection Service requires that pets be at least 8-weeks old and fully weaned before traveling by air.
-Puppies, kittens, sick pets, animals in heat, weak or pregnant animals should not travel.
+The Animal and Plant Health Inspection Service has certain requirements before pets may travel by air in the U.S. Puppies, kittens, sick pets, animals in heat, weak or pregnant animals should not travel.
 Should your pet’s air travel become too much of an ordeal, consider the safer option of a kennel or a licensed pet sitter.
 If your pet is ready to fly the skies, make absolutely sure its crate is properly marked with “This End Up” and “Live Animal” stickers.
 The airlines have strict regulations about transporting animals in inclement weather, be it too hot or too cold.
 Opt for morning or evening flights when planning your trip, to minimize extreme temperature in the cargo hold.
 Consider non-stop flights to avoid stressful transfers.
 Make sure there’s at least 5 hours between feeding your dog and your flight (two hours for water).

 11. Skip the Fashion Show